-- 9. Abide by and represent our PTA Bylaws, LAPTA policies, positions, procedures, and National PTA purposes and mission statement; - 10.
-Discharge the duties and responsibilities of our individual offices with fidelity, integrity, and honesty and declare all personal and extended family conflicts of interest when PTA issues and funds are involved; - 11.
-Not misuse the PTA's federal tax-exempt status for personal or unauthorized purposes nor disburse funds for any purpose other than the authorized budgeted items; - 12.
-Refrain from making any slanderous or defamatory statements that could result in harm to the PTA; - 13.
-Publicly present a united front on decisions made as a Board; - 14.
-Maintain confidentiality as a Board Member; - 15.
-Follow the LAPTA and school district guidelines for fundraising; and - 16.
-Abide by the following Conflict of Interest Policy: - e.
-Board Members and their families shall not use their relation to this PTA for financial, professional, business, employment, personal, or political gain; - f.
-Board Members must declare conflicts of interest to the PTA Board, stating the nature of the conflict and all pertinent information; - g.
-Board Members may not use PTA's name, influence, or resources for their benefit or gain when running for any publicly elected office or while serving as an elected official; - h.
+- 1. Abide by and represent our PTA Bylaws, LAPTA policies, positions, procedures, and National PTA purposes and mission statement; - 2.
+Discharge the duties and responsibilities of our individual offices with fidelity, integrity, and honesty and declare all personal and extended family conflicts of interest when PTA issues and funds are involved; - 3.
+Not misuse the PTA's federal tax-exempt status for personal or unauthorized purposes nor disburse funds for any purpose other than the authorized budgeted items; - 4.
+Refrain from making any slanderous or defamatory statements that could result in harm to the PTA; - 5.
+Publicly present a united front on decisions made as a Board; - 6.
+Maintain confidentiality as a Board Member; - 7.
+Follow the LAPTA and school district guidelines for fundraising; and - 8.
+Abide by the following Conflict of Interest Policy: - a.
+Board Members and their families shall not use their relation to this PTA for financial, professional, business, employment, personal, or political gain; - b.
+Board Members must declare conflicts of interest to the PTA Board, stating the nature of the conflict and all pertinent information; - c.
+Board Members may not use PTA's name, influence, or resources for their benefit or gain when running for any publicly elected office or while serving as an elected official; - d.
 Board Members shall not directly or indirectly use their current PTA name or position for or against any specific candidate for elected public office, as that would be contrary to federal tax laws and PTA policies.

-have read and agree to abide by this policy.
+We, the undersigned Board Members of, nave read and agree to abide by this policy.
 We understand that failure to adhere to the above guidelines may result in the termination of the undersigned as Board Members and will require the immediate return of all PTA property, documents, and materials belonging to this PTA.

 Date Position Printed Name Signature

-1
+. micoa riamo 5.6